 With good occupational hygiene practice, some historical risks have been eliminated and others brought under control.
 Yet standards are still poor in many parts of the world.
 Moreover, changes in technology and society constantly create new risks for us to understand and tackle, preferably before illness or disability result.

 Today's challenges and health risks

 These days the range of health risks in the workplace is more varied than ever.
 Not only do we recognise chemical hazards but also the health hazards from noise, heat or cold, ergonomic stresses, ionising radiation, microwaves, infectious diseases and psychological stress.
 Occupational hygienists have to protect workers from hazards posed by advanced technologies such as semiconductor manufacture and highly potent pharmaceuticals.
 We have to anticipate the risks from nano, gene and other emerging technologies.
 We have to consider the impact of changing demographics and patterns of employment.
 Occupational hygiene is a constantly challenging field and profession.

 Profiles of occupational hygienists

 Occupational hygiene is the science of preventing ill health from work activities.
 It's practitioners come from varied backgrounds.
 They can be chemists, engineers, biologists, physicists, doctors, nurses and other professionals all of whom have chosen to apply their skills to protecting the health of workers.
 Occupational hygiene is multidisciplinary so its practitioners must acquire a broad and solid foundation of knowledge across all these disciplines and more.
 Common to all practitioners is a core of knowledge that can only be described as"occupational hygiene" and a strategic approach to managing heath hazards at work.

-To learn more about occupational hygiene, study the Principles course.
+To learn more about occupational hygiene, watch this short animated video and study the Principles course.